IgorBuchelnikov/ObservableComputations/README.md

 In the code above we bind *order.DeliveryAddress* and *assignedDeliveryCar.DestinationAddress*. *order.DeliveryAddress* is a binding source. *assignedDeliveryCar.DestinationAddress* is a binding target.

-*Binding* extention method extends *IReadScalar&lt;TValue&gt;*, instance oа which is a binding source.
+*Binding* extension method extends *IReadScalar&lt;TValue&gt;*, instance oа which is a binding source.

 To avoid unloading the instance of *Binding* class from the memory by garbage collector, save reference to the one in the object that has appropriate lifetime.